 This seems like it would work, but at the cost of necessarily sharing public key identity information very promiscuously.
 If these are long-term identity keys we're talking about, then that's a big problem as far as anonymity, deniability, etc are concerned.
 As discussed in the previous post, it makes sense from a privacy angle to be reluctant to share long-term identity information with anyone you don't have a mutual trust relationship with.

 That's no reason, though, why we couldn't add dedicated keys for this purpose.
-Since the term "ephemeral key" is already taken, let's call these, say, "transient keys".
+Since the term "ephemeral key" is already taken, let's call these, say, "node keys".

 What is accomplished here?
 Man-in-the-middle attacks are made considerably more difficult and complex.
 What would it take to carry out a successful MitM attack with this system in place?
 That's a good and tricky question, the answer to which depends somewhat on the goal of the attack.